 With some thought, we identified the problem of bad hires as something we wanted to solve.
 Since we both have a passion for startups, we initially defined our target customers as hiring managers at high-tech software startups.
 While hiring mistakes were viewed as a problem by some of the people we spoke to, it wasn't generally viewed as a major concern.
 Instead, our conversations consistently and inevitably would turn into conversations about how companies couldn't get enough high-quality software engineers into their hiring pipelines.
 It was easy to recognize that this was a much sharper pain point than what we had started out with, so we decided to change course, likewise redefining our customers as recruiters of senior engineers at fortune 500 software companies.

 At this point, we decided to participate in the local session of SWNext, which was headed by Andy Sack.
-With Andy's candid feedback and the support of our cohort, we slammed on the gas.
+With Andy's candid feedback and the support of our cohort, we hit the gas.
 In fact, by the third week, we were interviewing recruiters so aggressively that a director of recruiting at one of the companies told me to stop talking to his company's recruiters.
 While I was shaken by this reaction (our goal was to make their lives better, after all), I wasn't deterred and we continued sourcing interviews from other companies.

 At about this time, I started to wonder whether VC firms centralized recruiting to provide their portfolio companies with some of the advantages of scale that large companies have.
 To find out, I reached out to someone from Madrona with whom I had become well acquainted over the past year to ask.
 Within a week, I was on the phone with my soon-to-be-manager, Robin Andrulevich.
 As we dug into the challenges she faces in her work, she mentioned that Madrona was considering opening a new role to help the companies with their technical talent needs.
 This piqued my interest and I quickly asked if we could have another conversation about it.